eunomia-bpf/bpf-developer-tutorial/src/27-replace/README_en.md

 # Replace Text Read or Written by Any Program with eBPF

+See <https://github.com/eunomia-bpf/bpf-developer-tutorial/tree/main/src/27-replace> for the full source code.

 Compile: